Chrinkus/cs-website/src/posts/make-own-blog.md

 ## For next time

-Next time we will create separate files for each post and use javascript to inject the articles into an HTML template.
+In the next few articles we will create separate files for each post and use javascript to inject the articles into an HTML template.
 But we only have one post, so for next time use the provided article format to write 2 more posts and paste them below the provided article.
 Make them yours, write briefly about things that interest you.
-If you "Lorem ipsum" them I will know and the kittens will cry.
+If you "Lorem ipsum" them I will know and the internet kittens will cry.

 ### A word about Node.js

 JavaScript, HTML and CSS are common tools that can be used to create pages and applications without the need to download external resources or libraries.
 One of the things that is missing from this toolkit is the ability to navigate your local file structure.
 Node.js allows us to do that.

-To get Node.js on your system, go to nodejs.org and locate the Download section (it should be on the main page, big green button).
+To get Node.js on your system, go to [nodejs.org](https://nodejs.org/) and locate the Download section (it should be on the main page, big green button).
 Choose your download, either will work for our purposes, and follow the installation instructions provided.
 When complete you can type the following in your command line to ensure it has been installed properly:
 ```command
 $ node -v
 ```